bxrru/TAS-Comp-Bot/README.md

 # PokéQuizBOT
 A discord bot intended to help run daily "Who's That Pokémon?" style quizzes!

-To setup the bot, put your token and user id in `STUP-INFO.js`.
-The GitHub username and password fields are optional - originally, they were needed for the `$restart` command to automatically download the latest files (now that this repository is public you might not need it).
+To setup the bot, put your token and user id in `STUP-INFO.js` (as strings) then use `node start.js` to run the bot.
+If you have git installed, using `$restart` will download the latest bot-files from this branch of the repo and start the bot up again.

 ### Quizzes
 1. Before starting any quiz you need to set how long it will last with `$SetQuizLength` and which channel to send the messages to with `$SetQuizChannel` (These only need to be done once)